pivotal/docs-tap/namespace-provisioner/use-case2.hbs.md

-# Add Tekton pipelines and scan policies using namespace parameters
+# Add Tekton pipelines and scan policies using namespace parameters in Namespace Provisioner

 This topic tells you how to use Namespace Provisioner to parameterize your additional resources and pass those parameters to namespaces in Tanzu Application Platform (commonly known as TAP).